yunfengzhou-hub/flink-ml/flink-ml-benchmark/README.md

 ### Configuration File Format

-The benchmark CLI creates operators and test data according to the input configuration file.
+The benchmark CLI creates stages and test data according to the input configuration file.
 The configuration file should contain a JSON object in the following format.

 First of all, the file should contain the following configurations as the metadata of the JSON object.

 - `"_version"`: The version of the json format.
 Currently its value must be 1.

 Then, each benchmark should be specified through key-object pairs.

 The key for each benchmark JSON object will be regarded as the name of the benchmark.
 The benchmark name can contain English letters, numbers, hyphens(-) and underscores(_), but should not start with a hyphen or underscore.

 The value of each benchmark name should be a JSON object containing at least `"stage"` and `"inputs"`.
 If the stage to be tested is a `Model` and its model data needs to be explicitly set, the JSON object should also contain `"modelData"`.

 The value of `"stage"`, `"inputs"` or `"modelData"` should be a JSON object containing `"className"` and `paramMap`.

 - `"className"`'s value should be the full name of a `WithParams` subclass.
 For `"stage"`, the class should be a subclass of `Stage`.
 For `"inputs"` or `"modelData"`, the class should be a subclass of `DataGenerator`.

 - `"paramMap"`'s value should be a JSON object containing the parameters related to the specific `Stage` or `DataGenerator`.
 Note that all parameter values should be wrapped as strings.

 Combining the format requirements above, an example configuration file is as follows.

 ```json
 {